roda37/java-server/README.md

 # java-server
-Learning ElHava

-# setup mariadb on archlinux
+# setup mariadb on archlinux (example)
 ```
-CREATE USER 'user'@'localhost' IDENTIFIED BY 'elpassword';
+CREATE USER 'user'@'localhost' IDENTIFIED BY 'passwd';
-GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost' IDENTIFIED BY 'elpassword' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost' IDENTIFIED BY 'passwd' WITH GRANT OPTION;

 CREATE DATABASE TESTING;